-Amendment 3 (4a) It is necessary that all Member States register in Eurodac information on resettled third-country nationals and stateless persons for the purposes of identifying secondary movements of such persons.
+of previous admission procedures as well as information on any decision on granting international protection or a humanitarian status under national law.
+Information on the positive or negative conclusion of a previous admission procedure is furthermore needed to identify the Member State that concluded the procedure and thus to enable Member States to obtain supplementary information from that Member State.
 (4b) The registration in Eurodac of information on resettled third-country nationals or stateless persons is designed to ensure that such persons enjoy, in accordance with [Regulation XXX/XXX], the same level of protection and the same rights applicable to other beneficiaries of international protection as regards the processing of their data.
 This should also enable Member States to verify whether or not a third-country national or stateless person has already been resettled in another Member State in accordance with Regulation XXX/XXX.
-Where a third-country national or stateless person has already been resettled, it should be possible to establish the Member State of resettlement and to monitor any secondary movements.
+Where a third-country national or stateless Confirmed Deleted - to be merged with recitals (4-a), (4a) and (23)

+person has already been resettled, it should be possible to establish the Member State of resettlement and to monitor any secondary movements.
 (5) Fingerprints ⇒ Biometrics ← constitute an important element in establishing the exact identity of such persons.
 It is necessary to set up a system for the comparison of their fingerprint ⇒ and facial image ← data.
 Amendment 5 (5) Biometrics constitute an important element in establishing the exact identity of such persons because they ensure high accuracy of identification.
 It is necessary to set up a system for the comparison of their biometric data.
-It is necessary to set up a system for the comparison of their (6) To that end, it is necessary to set up a system known as 'Eurodac', consisting of a Central System, which will operate a computerised central database of fingerprint ⇒ and facial image ⇐ data, as well as of the electronic means of transmission between the Member States and the Central System, hereinafter the "Communication Infrastructure".
+(5) Biometrics constitute an important element in establishing the exact identity of such persons.
+It is necessary to set up a system for the comparison of their biometric [] data.
+Confirmed (5) Biometrics constitute an important element in establishing the exact identity of [] the persons falling under the scope of this Regulation because they ensure high accuracy of identification.
+It is necessary to set up a system for the comparison of their biometric data.
+(6) To that end, it is necessary to set up a system known as 'Eurodac', consisting of a Central System, which will operate a computerised central database of fingerprint ⇒ and facial image ⇔ data, as well as of the electronic means of transmission between the Member States and the Central System, hereinafter the "Communication Infrastructure".
 (6) To that end, it is necessary to set up a system known as 'Eurodac', consisting of a Central System, which will operate a computerised central database of biometric [] data, as well as of the electronic means of transmission between the Member States and the Central System, hereinafter the "Communication Infrastructure".

-(7) For the purposes of

-applying and implementing

-Regulation (EU) No. [/] it is

-also necessary to ensure that a

-separate secure communication

-infrastructure exists, which

-Member State's competent

-authorities for asylum can use for

-the exchange of information on

-applicants for international

-protection.
-This secure electronic

-means of transmission shall be

-known as 'DubliNet' and should be

-managed and operated by eu-

-LISA.
+(6) To that end, it is necessary to set up a system known as 'Eurodac', consisting of a Central System, which will operate a computerised central database of biometric data, as well as of the electronic means of transmission between the Member States and the Central System, hereinafter the "Communication Infrastructure".
+(7) For the purposes of applying and implementing Regulation (EU) No. [/] it is also necessary to ensure that a separate secure communication infrastructure exists, which (7) For the purposes of applying and implementing Regulation (EU) No. XXX/XXX [Dublin Regulation] [] it is also necessary to ensure that a separate secure communication Confirmed by trilogue Deleted - transferred to eu-LISA Regulation